jruels/modern-automation/labs/gh_module/index.md

   tasks:
     - name: Create a github Repo
       github_repo:
-        github_auth_key: {% raw %} "{{ github_token }}" {% endraw %}
+        github_auth_key: "{{ github_token }}"
         username: "YOUR GITHUB USERNAME HERE"
         name: "Hello-World"
         description: "This is your first repository"
         private: yes
         has_issues: no
         has_wiki: no
         has_downloads: no
         state: present
       register: result
     - debug: var=result
 ```

 Run the playbook and it will display a dictionary of inputs passed in.